 Why study classics

 Study of the ancient world through classical languages and literatures, archaeology, and ancient history is interesting for just about anybody, but it should be especially important for Christians.
 The ancient world was the milieu in which Judaism developed and the early Church took root and flourished.
 Every page of the Bible bears the marks of the earlier civilizations in which the first Christians lived.
-The classical languages department at Calvin College has taken on the task of teaching and interpreting the ancient world for Christian students and others who wish to understand the ancient context in which the early development of the faith occurred.
+The classical languages department at Calvin University has taken on the task of teaching and interpreting the ancient world for Christian students and others who wish to understand the ancient context in which the early development of the faith occurred.